luizcomparin/luizcomparin/README.md

 ### Hello 👋

 - 🔭 My name is Luiz.
-I'm a 22-year-old full-stack web developer.
+I'm a 22-year-old full-stack software developer.
 - 🌱 I am specialized in WEB development.
 Implementing new features and giving support in the front-end and back-end APIs.
 - 📚 As a self-taught developer, I'm extremely confident in my ability to adapt to and learn any technology stack required for the job.
 I'm also fluent in English.